MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 * [Twitter](https://developer.twitter.com/en/docs/twitter-api/tweets/lookup/api-reference/get-tweets)
 * [Spotify](https://developer.spotify.com/documentation/web-api/reference-beta/#endpoint-get-multiple-albums)

-❓ What are the common elements you can identify in each?
+❓ What are the common elements you can identify in each of the API documentation sites above?

 ❓ There are quite a few albums on Spotify and we can't actually `GET` all of them.
 What is the mechanism Spotify have used to limit the albums you can request?

 ❓ Why do you think auto generated documentation is a popular choice for dev teams who create and maintain public facing APIs?

+### OpenAPI

+OpenAPI was originally part of the Swagger framework.
+Swagger became very popular and the developer community embraced the specification, it has  become a recognised standard used across the industry.
+OpenAPI became a separate project in 2016, overseen by the OpenAPI Initiative, an open-source collaboration project of the Linux Foundation.

-How is it possible to generate documentation from code?
-We can use something like [OpenAPI](https://www.openapis.org/)/[Swagger](https://swagger.io/) to define our API in a standard structure.
-Other tools can read the information about our API from that standard structure and generate web based documentation for you.
-Below is a starter example of an OpenAPI airports-config.yaml file.
+Lets use [OpenAPI](https://www.openapis.org/)/[Swagger](https://swagger.io/) to define our API in a standard structure.
+There are lots of benefits from becoming familiar with this standard.
+You will become confident and familiar will all the things you need to consider when you design your own API endpoints.
+Other developers will be able to integrate with your API easily.
+Other tools can read the information about your API from the OpenAPI standard structure and generate web based documentation for you!
+Below is a starter example of an OpenAPI `airports-config.yaml` file.

 ```yaml
 openapi: 3.0.0